daelvn/lxpp/README.md

 `lua src/main.lua example.lxpp`
 Not all functions are availiable
 ## License
-This project uses the MIT License
+This project has been released to the public domain.